 Lovely local Mum of three, Lucie Farrimond (aka The Duck Shed), took her boys along to Bluestone National Park Resort in Pembrokeshire for a three-night family break.
 The 500-acre woodland resort is set in the UK’s only coastal National Park and offers over 100 indoor and outdoor activities, as well as the Blue Lagoon and an award-winning luxury Well Spa.
-Here’s what Lucie thought…
+Keep on reading to find out what Lucie and her three boys thoughts of their stay.
+And for people with a younger family, read all about a break in Bluestone with three young kids.

 ♥ What’s it like?